CDU-HIT238/slides/week1/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
-### More to come
+### Do you want to learn cross-platform applications
-* We will talk more about cross-platform apps at the end of the course
+* We have previously touched on React Native at the end of this unit
+* I am looking at only including hybrid apps _or_ cross-platform applications
+* This is a bigger step than hybrid apps but has more real-world applications
+* Let me know your thoughts